Make a Difference

 Join Ageless Alliance!
 Ageless Alliance is a new national elder justice campaign which anyone can join.
 Ageless Alliance is based at the Center of Excellence on Elder Abuse and Neglect at the University of California, Irvine.
 It is a grassroots campaign to give a voice to those who have been affected by elder abuse and abuse of adults with disabilities.
 To join Ageless Alliance, click on the link above.

 Observe World Elder Abuse Awareness Day.
-Elder abuse is a global issue, and this annual observance is held on June 15th.
+Elder abuse is a global issue, and this annual observance is held on or around June 15.
 Contact your local aging services organizations to find out how your community will participate, and help to raise awareness by talking about the issue.